Bloodaxe90/TicTacToe-AI-MINIMAX-/README.md

 <h2>Results:</h2>

-A screenshot of the final game
+This project was very successful with the final AI able to consistently beat or draw against me
 ![image](https://github.com/user-attachments/assets/44221a44-8904-44be-b229-a9e33f97184d)